Notes on Paxos

 and v2

-They will necessary reach consensus without knowing which specific value they agreed on!
+necessary reach consensus without knowing which specific value they

 Well, no, there’s a big problem with Quorum Vote — it can get stuck.
 Specifically, if there are three values, and the votes are evenly split between them, then no value is chosen, and only stuttering steps are possible.
 If you can vote for different values, it might happen that neither value receives a majority of votes.
 Voting satisfies the safety property, but not the liveness property — the algorithm can get stuck even if all machines are on-line and communication is perfect.